Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Abstract

 \section{Abstract}

 Recently, symmetry-broken ground states, such as correlated insulating states, magnetic order and superconductivity, have been discovered in twisted bilayer graphene (tBLG) and twisted trilayer graphene (tTLG) near the so-called magic-angle.
-Understanding the magnetic order in these systems is challenging, as atomistic methods become extremely expensive near the magic angle and continuum approaches fail to campture important atomistic details.
-In this work, we develop a self-consistent approach based on a continuum model that incorporates both short-ranged Hubbard interactions and long-ranged Coulomb interactions, therefore allowing efficient exploration of magnetic order in moir\'e graphene multilayers.
+Understanding the magnetic order in these systems is challenging, however, as atomistic methods become extremely expensive near the magic angle and continuum approaches fail to capture important atomistic details.
+In this work, we develop an approach to incorporate short-ranged Hubbard interactions self-consistently in a continuum model.
+In addition, we include long-ranged Coulomb interactions~, which are known to be important when doping the flat bands of tBLG and tTLG .
+Therefore, for the first time, magnetic order in moir\'e graphene multilayers is self-consistently explored in a continuum model with atomistic detail.
 With this approach, we perform a systematic analysis of the magnetic phase diagram of tBLG as a function of doping level and twist angle, near the magic angle.
-We find that the results are consistent with previous perturbative atomistic Hartree+U calculations.
-Furthermore, we predict stable magnetic orders for the tTLG.
-We found that the magnetic orders are similar to those in tBLG for small values of on-site repulsion.
-In the future, the developed method can be utilized to investigate magnetic ordering tendencies from short-range exchange interactions in other moir\'e graphene multilayers as a function of doping, twist angle, screening environment, among other variables.
+Our results are consistent with previous perturbative atomistic Hartree+U calculations.
+Furthermore, we investigated magnetic order of tTLG, which were found to be similar to those in tBLG.
+In the future, the developed continuum model can be utilized to investigate magnetic ordering tendencies from short-range exchange interactions in other moir\'e graphene multilayers as a function of doping, twist angle, screening environment, among other variables.